pedropark99/zig-book/README.md

 ## Support the project!

-If you like this project, and you want to support it, you can buy an eBook or a physical copy of the book on Amazon:
+If you like this project, and you want to support it, you can buy an eBook or a physical copy of the book on Amazon (link below).
+This is a good way to support directly the author of the project, which helps to foster more contents like this, and it makes possible for the author to keep writing helpful tools and materials for the community.

 <https://www.amazon.com/dp/B0DJYMDRLP>